GDAMining/metatron/README.md

  **Assertions annotation**
 Assertions are relationships between three distinct concepts that can be inferred from the document content.
 Concepts are not tied to any mention.
 To select a new assertion click on the button "+ ASSERTION".
 A panel on the right will open with the possibility to select the concepts composing the assertion.

+## AutoTron and the Automatic Annotation
+It is possible to automatically annotate the documents relying on AutoTron which provides built-in predictions for assertion and relationship annotation.
+Two tasks have been implemented: _GCA - Gene Cancer Association_ and _GDA - Gene Disease Association_.
+AutoTron will automatically annotate mentions, link concepts, and relationships (or assertions).

 ### The annotation panel
 The annotation panel can be opened by clicking on the ANNOTATION button in the annotation interface.
 It is possible to select one or more annotation types; then, all the annotations will be displayed and it is possible to view, edit and remove the desired annotations.